EthTrader/donut-dashboard/README.md

 # New membership season update process:
 1. In Membership.js: Update with new contract address
-2. In Membership.js: Update display text to new season
+1. In Membership.js: Update display text to new season
+1. In Membership.js: Change NFT image file to new season's PNG
-3. In CountdownTimer.js: Calculate end-of-membership time in unix timestamp form and update
+1. In CountdownTimer.js: Calculate end-of-membership time in unix timestamp form and update
-4. In CountdownTimer.js: Update display text to new season
+1. In CountdownTimer.js: Update display text to new season